JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/VLANs.md

 - What?
-	- Logical grouping of devices in a network, regardless of their physical locations.
-Devices in the same VLAN can communicate directly with each other, while devices in different VLANs cannot communicate unless routed by a router or Layer 3 switch
+	- <mark style="background: #ABF7F7A6;">Logical grouping of devices</mark> in a network, regardless of their physical locations.
+Devices in the <mark style="background: #ABF7F7A6;">same VLAN can communicate directly with each other</mark>, while devices in <mark style="background: #ABF7F7A6;">different VLANs cannot communicate unless routed by a router or Layer 3 switch</mark>
 - Why?
 	- Segmentation:
 		- VLANs divide a large broadcast domain into smaller, isolated broadcasr domains.
 This helps reduce broadcast traffic and improves network performance